Safety in and around the station

 The basis for data processing is: legitimate interest.

-We use the resulting non-attributable data for social purposes, such as security and crowd control at and around the station, as well as for commercial purposes, such as choosing the locations for specific services and shops at the stations.
+We use the resulting non-identifiable data for social purposes, such as security and crowd control at and around the station, as well as for commercial purposes, such as choosing the locations for specific services and shops at the stations.

 Stations where WiFi sensors are used can be recognised by a pictogram indicating their presence.
 NS uses counter sensors at the stations Amsterdam Centraal, Amsterdam Zuid, Amsterdam Bijlmer Arena, Utrecht Centraal, Schiphol Airport, and 's Hertogenbosch.

-Camera surveillance can also be used to support and facilitate the handling of disputes and the possible recovery of damage to NS property.
-It is also an important tool for the timely detection of excessive crowding, enabling NS to take measures that promote safe, rapid passage through the access gates.
-If we do not use camera surveillance, we cannot sufficiently guarantee the safety of our passengers, employees and property.
+The use of camera surveillance can also be used to support dispute resolution and to recover damages to NS property.
+It is also a useful tool for identifying the formation of large crowds and it enables NS to take measures to ensure the safe and smooth passage through the access gates.
+Without camera surveillance, we would not be able to guarantee the safety of our travellers, employees and property.

-Camera surveillance is out in the open and is indicated by images printed on stickers.
-Both NS and its passengers have an interest in the recording of images.
-We have also installed cameras at the front and back of some trains, to help us deal more rapidly with railroad incidents and prevent future incidents.
+Camera surveillance is openly visible and is indicated by images on stickers.
+NS and its travellers all benefit from camera surveillance.
+We have also installed cameras on the front and rear of some train models.
+These cameras help us to process incidents on the track, and can also be used to prevent such incidents in the future.

 Without this footage, we would not be able to investigate incidents or to ensure the safety of our travellers and employees.
-We ensure that all footage is stored securely and that access to the footage is limited to authorised personnel only; the personnel equipped with bodycams cannot access the images.
+We ensure that all footage is stored securely and that access to the footage is limited to authorised personnel only; the personnel equipped with bodycams cannot access the footage.

-With whom do we share this data?
+With whom do we share data?

 How long do we store your data?

 Only authorised personnel have access to camera footage.
 If no incident has been recorded, the footage is retained for 28 days, after which it is deleted.
 In the event of an incident, all footage is retained until the incident has been handled and processed in its entirety.
-We may also proactively or preventively store images of incidents, if necessary.
+We may also proactively or preventively store footage of incidents, if necessary.